RADx/radx-metadata-spec-docs/docs/specification.md

 For example, the SHA256 digest of the string, "RADx Data Hub" is `ebff8d3da88b292622d3bfc36bdac4c4537ddc56cb07f344c5223d6b6f9cd011`.

-On macOS the following command may be used to generate the SHA256 digest of a file
+On macOS the following command may be used to generate the SHA256 digest of a file.

 ```
 shasum -a 256 /path/to/file